pooryaparvizi/BioNE/README.md

 &emsp; &emsp; &emsp; **annotation-firstcolumn** &ensp; filepaths of the embeddings containing the entities of the **first** column in the annotation file\
 &emsp; &emsp; &emsp; The file paths should be given in this format: '[["hope_drugs.txt"](./output/hope_6_hetero_drugs.txt), ["lap_drugs.txt"](./output/lap_6_hetero_drugs.txt)]'.\
-&emsp; &emsp; &emsp; When the fusion is late, the annotation-firstcolumn and annotation-secondcolumn should have same length with the same order of embedding methods.
+&emsp; &emsp; &emsp; When late fusion is applied, the annotation-firstcolumn and annotation-secondcolumn should have the same length with the same order of embedding methods.

 &emsp; &emsp; &emsp; **annotation-secondcolumn** &ensp; filepaths of the embeddings containing the entities of the **second** column in the annotation file\
 &emsp; &emsp; &emsp; The file paths should be given in this format: '[["hope_protein.txt"](./output/hope_6_protein_disease.txt), ["lap_protein.txt"](./output/lap_6_protein_disease.txt)]'.\
-&emsp; &emsp; &emsp; When the fusion is late, the annotation-firstcolumn and annotation-secondcolumn should have same length with the same order of embedding methods.
+&emsp; &emsp; &emsp; When late fusion is applied, the annotation-firstcolumn and annotation-secondcolumn should have same length with the same order of embedding methods.

 &emsp; &emsp; &emsp; **cv-type** &ensp; Cross-validation method\
-&emsp; &emsp; &emsp; Choices are 'kfold', 'stratified' and 'split'. 'split' divide the data regarding the *test-size* size.
+&emsp; &emsp; &emsp; Choices are 'kfold', 'stratified' and 'split' (default). 'split' divides the data according to the *test-size* size.

 &emsp; &emsp; &emsp; **cv** &ensp; Number of folds\
-&emsp; &emsp; &emsp; This argument is used when the *cv-type* is either 'kfold' or 'stratified'.
+&emsp; &emsp; &emsp; This argument is used when the *cv-type* is either 'kfold' or 'stratified'.\
+&emsp; &emsp; &emsp; Default value is 5.

 &emsp; &emsp; &emsp; **cv-shuffle** &ensp; Whether to shuffle each class’s samples before splitting into batches\
 &emsp; &emsp; &emsp; This argument is used when the *cv-type* is either 'kfold' or 'stratified'.

 &emsp; &emsp; &emsp; **test-size** &ensp; Percentage of the data to be test-set\
 &emsp; &emsp; &emsp; The value of this argument must be between 0 and 1.
-This can be used when *cv-type* is 'split'.
+This can be used when *cv-type* is 'split'.\
+&emsp; &emsp; &emsp; Default value is 0.2.

-&emsp; &emsp; &emsp; **imbalance** &ensp; Dealing with imbalance classes\
+&emsp; &emsp; &emsp; **imbalance** &ensp; Deals with imbalanced classes\
-&emsp; &emsp; &emsp; Choices are: 'equalize' which equalize the number of majority class to minority class.\
+&emsp; &emsp; &emsp; Choices are: 'equalize' which equalizes the number of majority class to minority class.\
 &emsp; &emsp; &emsp; 'SMOTE' and 'ADASYN' are oversampling methods.\
-&emsp; &emsp; &emsp; 'None' does not deal with imbalance classes.
+&emsp; &emsp; &emsp; 'None' (default) does not deal with imbalanced classes.

 &emsp; &emsp; &emsp; **fselection** &ensp; feature selection\
 &emsp; &emsp; &emsp; Choices are: 'fvalue', 'qvalue', 'MI' or None.\
-&emsp; &emsp; &emsp; ANOVA analyze the differences among the means between classes.
+&emsp; &emsp; &emsp; ANOVA analyses the differences among the means between classes.
 The output is either in 'fvalue' or pvalue.\
 &emsp; &emsp; &emsp; *ktop* argument helps to select features with K highest 'fvalues'.\
 &emsp; &emsp; &emsp; The 'qvalue' is the Bonferroni correction of p-values with values lower than 0.1.\
 &emsp; &emsp; &emsp; The MI is based on mutual information.
 Here *ktop* helps to collect features with K highest MI value.

 &emsp; &emsp; &emsp; **ktop** &ensp; Select K highest value features\
-&emsp; &emsp; &emsp; Select features according to the k highest scores if feature selection is either fvalue or MI.
+&emsp; &emsp; &emsp; Select features according to the k highest scores if feature selection is either fvalue or MI.\
+&emsp; &emsp; &emsp; Default value is 10.

 &emsp; &emsp; &emsp; **model** &ensp; Machine Learning models\
-&emsp; &emsp; &emsp; Choices are 'SVM','RF','NB' and 'XGBoost'.\
+&emsp; &emsp; &emsp; Choices are 'SVM' (default), 'RF','NB' and 'XGBoost'.\
 &emsp; &emsp; &emsp; The models should be given in this format: '["SVM"]'\
-&emsp; &emsp; &emsp; In case it is mix fusion, the models should given in this format: '["SVM","RF", "NB", "XGBoost"]'
+&emsp; &emsp; &emsp; In the case where mixed fusion is applied, the models should be given in this format: '["SVM","RF", "NB", "XGBoost"]'

 &emsp; &emsp; &emsp; **random_state** &ensp; Fixing the randomization\
 &emsp; &emsp; &emsp; Default value is None.

 &emsp; &emsp; &emsp; **kernel** &ensp; Specifies the kernel type to be used in the algorithm\
-&emsp; &emsp; &emsp; This can be used when *classification* is SVM.
+&emsp; &emsp; &emsp; This can be used when *classification* is SVM.\
+&emsp; &emsp; &emsp; Default is 'linear'.

 &emsp; &emsp; &emsp; **C** &ensp; Regularization parameter\
 &emsp; &emsp; &emsp; The default value is 1.
 This can be used when *model* is SVM.